The answer is found in its heat resistance rating and recommended service temperature.

 For optimal results when working with epoxy resin, it's important to follow the label directions accurately.
 Not following the instructions may result in curing issues or a project that falls short of your expectations.

-• Work slightly above standard room temperature: 70-80F or 21-27C is ideal.
+Work slightly above standard room temperature: 70-80ºF or 21-27ºC is ideal.
 Humidity should be below 80% and ideally below 50% for optimal results.

-• Industrial Clear is dry to the touch at 24 hours and fully cured at 48 hours.
+- Industrial Clear is dry to the touch at 24 hours and fully cured in 7 days.
 For best results, allow the resin to fully cure and reach its maximum hardness before putting your project into use.

 We hope that this information will give you the confidence to use Industrial Clear Epoxy Resin on your table, bar top or counter to create something beautiful, functional and durable.